shrektan/shiny/README.md

 ## What's inside

-- shiny server
+- Shiny Server
-- rstudio server
+- Rstudio Server
-- database connection, including rsqlserver (using rjdbc), ROracle (with Oracle instant client), RODBC (with unixODBC)
+- Database connection, currently only `RSQLServer`.
+For `ROracle` (using Oracle instant client), you have to do it manually, because I don't have the time to figure out how to download the instant client automatically (you can send me an email if you don't know how to do it, my email is shrektan@126.com).

 ## The goal